serg/react-init/README.md

 ```
 $ npm run build
 ```
-All created files will be available at the `build` folder of project.
+All created files will be available at the `dist` folder of project.

 ## Manual installation
 This part about manual installation of packages for project.
 This is a showcase about how to create project from scratch in case if the `package.json` file doesn't contain any packages.